Caestille/FinanceTracker/README.md

-# JoesProjects
+# Finance Tracker
-A repo for any of my projects
+A tool for importing and analysing financial data